Zhang-Haoran/my-component-library/interview/interview.md

 **I can adapt to a multicultural environment.
 My colleagues come from a different cultural background.
 I respect all kinds of people with different backgrounds**

-**The most attractive part for me to apply this role is that DigIO is in the people business.
-It suits me perfectly.
-In the team, my role usually is a giver.
-I like to share my knowledge with other team memeber to help them improve.
-Also, They help me a lot to improve my skill.
-Technoloy for me is just a tool that I need to continuouly improve for lifetime.
-But the people who are using it are the most valuable for me to encourage each other.**

 **I love technology in my leisure time.
 I am usually doing some side-projects with my friends or just by myself.
 In my personal website, there are plenty of projects that I have done during my leisure time.**

+**The most attractive part for me to apply this role is that Cyara is a automated customer experience assurance platform.
+Many companies like nab, tesla trust cyara to test their customer experience which indicated cyara is the expert of this field.
+I found the job ad in the Linkedin and it matched with my skills.
+Meanwhile, Improving current website customer experience is my daily work.
+I would like to contribute my skill and dig it deeper in improving customer experience**

 ### **Why are you looking for a job?**

 I have got a great amount of experience in software development during serveal year's professional career.
 At this point in my career, I have skills to go beyond the duties of my current role.
 I’m looking for an opportunity where I can put my skills to work for a mission that I am passionate about and take on more responsibility.
+Current company doesn't have such role provided.
+Working as a junior developer is my starting point.
+Hopefully, I could become a higher developer in next few year in cyara and take more responsibility.

 ### **What kind of job are you looking?**

-Currently, I am looking for mid-level software developer position.
+Currently, I am looking for frontend developer position.
 Work mode can be onsite or remote.
 The tech stack use React as frontend and use node.js as backend would be better.
 If tech stack doesn’t match, it’s ok.
 I am a quicker learner based on my coding experience.

 ### **What’s your plan?**